pavankarthikparuchuri/dev-tinder---frontend/README.md

 - Build the user card on feed
 - Edit profile feature
 - show toast message on save of the profile
-- See all my connections
+- New Page - See all my connections
+- New Page - See all the requests recieved
+- Feature - Accept/Reject Connection Request

+Remaining

+- Send/Receive the user card from feed
+- Signup New User
+- E2E Testing

   Body
   NavBar
   Route=/ => Feed page